-These Corporation for National & Community Service (CNCS) General Grant and Cooperative Agreement Terms and Conditions (General Terms and Conditions) are binding on the recipient.
 By accepting funds under this award, the recipient agrees to comply with, and include in all awards and subawards, these General Terms and Conditions, the program-specific terms and conditions, all applicable Federal statutes, regulations and guidelines, and any amendments thereto.
 The recipient agrees to operate the funded program in accordance with the approved application and budget, supporting documents, and other representations made in support of the approved application.
 The term recipient is used to connote either recipient or subrecipient, as appropriate, throughout these General Terms and Conditions.

 TABLE OF CONTENTS

-I. Changes from the 2017 General Terms and Conditions 2
+I. Changes from the 2019 General Terms and Conditions 2

 II.
 Governing Authorities 2

-A. Legislative and Regulatory Authority 2
+II.A.
+Legislative and Regulatory Authority 2

-B. Other Applicable Terms and Conditions 2
+II.B.
+Other Applicable Terms and Conditions 2

-C. Order of Precedence 2
+II.C.
+Order of Precedence 3

 III.
-General Terms and Conditions 2
+General Terms and Conditions 3

-A. Responsibilities Under Award Administration Legislative and 2
+III.A.
+Responsibilities Under Award Administration Legislative and Regulatory 3

-Regulatory Authority
+Authority

-B. Financial Management Standards 2
+III.B.
+Financial Management Standards 4

-C. Changes in Budget or Key Personnel 4
+III.C.
+Changes in Budget or Key Personnel 5

-D. Bankruptcy 4
+III.D.
+Bankruptcy 5

-E. Prohibited Program Activities 5
+III.E.
+Prohibited Program Activities 5

-F. National Service Criminal History Check Requirements 5
+III.F.
+National Service Criminal History Check Requirements 5

-G. The Office of Inspector General 6
+III.G.
+The Office of Inspector General 6

-H. Reporting of Fraud, Waste, and Abuse 6
+III.H.
+Reporting of Fraud, Waste, and Abuse 7

-I. Whistleblower Protection 7
+III.I.
+Whistleblower Protection 7

-J. Liability and Safety Issues 7
+III.J.
+Liability and Safety Issues 8

-K. Award Monitoring 8
+III.K.
+Award Monitoring 8

-L. Non-Discrimination Public Notice and Records Compliance 8
+III.L.
+Non-Discrimination Public Notice and Records Compliance 8

-M. Identification of Funding 9
+III.M.
+Identification of Funding 10

-N. Award Products 9
+III.N.
+Award Products 10

-O. Suspension or Termination of Award 10
+III.O.
+Suspension or Termination of Award 10

+III.P.
+Grantee Procurement 11

-P. Trafficking in Persons 10
+III.Q.
+Trafficking in Persons 11

-Q. Central Contractor Registration (CCR) and Universal Identifier 12
+III.R.
+Central Contractor Registration (CCR) and Universal Identifier 12

 Requirements (Required Provision Under 2 CFR § 25.220)

-R. Transparency Act Requirements (For Grants and Cooperative 13
+III.S.
+Transparency Act Requirements (For Grants and Cooperative Agreements of 14

-Agreements of \$25,000 or more)
+\$25,000 or more)

-S. Conflict of Interest 15
+III.T.
+Conflict of Interest 16

-T. Award Term and Condition for Recipient Integrity and Performance 16

-Matters (Required Provision under 2 CFR § 200.210(b)(iii) for Grants

-and Cooperative Agreements of \$500,000 or more)
+III.U.
+Award Term and Condition for Recipient Integrity and Performance Matters (Required Provision under 2 CFR § 200.210(b)(iii) for Grants and Cooperative Agreements of \$500,000 or more) III.V.
+Breaches of Personally Identifiable Information (PII) 19 IV.
+Attachments 20

-IV.
-Attachments 19

-I. CHANGES FROM THE 2016 GENERAL TERMS AND CONDITIONS
+I. CHANGES FROM THE 2019 GENERAL TERMS AND CONDITIONS